Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Why Use Skycop for APPR Compensation Claims?

-At Skycop, we specialize in handling flight compensation claims.
-We understand the laws around your rights in and out, and we can help you navigate the process and take the entire hassle out of your hands.
+At Skycop, we specialise in handling flight compensation claims.
+We understand the laws surrounding your rights inside out; we can help you navigate the process and take the entire hassle out of your hands.
 With Skycop, you can:

 • Easily submit your claim online.